 Known for

 CubeAPM is known for its OpenTelemetry-native observability platform that provides unified monitoring across Metrics, Events, Logs, and Traces (MELT).
 It is designed for teams seeking cost-efficient, full-stack visibility without vendor lock-in.
-CubeAPM enables real-time distributed tracing, infrastructure monitoring, log analytics, and synthetic/RUM monitoring in one seamless platform.
+CubeAPM enables real-time distributed tracing, infrastructure monitoring, log analytics, and synthetic/RUM monitoring.

 Key Features